 - the car is being used by someone else for work purposes

 Medicaid will ask for written proof that a car can’t be used.
 If the car does not run, you must provide proof from a mechanic.
-If there is a car in your household that meets any of the above criteria, you should send in a completed Car Exception Request Form with documentation to Medicaid/DVHA.
+If there is a car in your household that meets any of the above criteria, you should send in a completed Vehicle Exception Request Form on this page, with documentation, to Medicaid/DVHA.

 2. The ride is for a necessary medical appointment or service.